 Both bikes were of high quality and in good condition.
 They provide them with locks so you can safely lock your bike when they’re not in use.

 Another great bike rental option in Rotterdam is bike sharing with Donkey Republic.
-We’ve summarised the differences between traditional bike rental vs bike sharing in another post.
+We’ve summarised the differences between traditional bike rental vs bike sharing in another guide.
 If you’ve never used bike sharing before and want to know how it works, make sure to read our Ultimate Bike Sharing guide.

-3. Explore Rotterdam Chinatown
+3. Explore Chinatown

 If you love authentic Asian food, there’s a high chance you’ll find it here.
 This Chinatown was created to cater to the needs of the local residents.
 From Asian groceries and food to traditional Chinese doctors and acupuncturists.